Untouchable17/Reverse-TCP-Shell/README.md

 <p align="center">Installing and using program process:</p>

-<b>Execute all commands on behalf of the superuser and SET YOUR MACHINE IP AND PORT IN FILES</b>
+<b align="center">Execute all commands on behalf of the superuser and set your machine ip and port in files</b>

 1. Download or clone this repository.
 ```